Colesey/RepData_PeerAssessment1/PA1_template.md

 From the output of the colSums() function we can see that there are a total of 2304 missing values and they are all in the Steps variable.

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.

-For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
+DELETE: For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+The strategy chosen is to fill each missing value with the mean for that time 5-minute time slot.
+To do this, we will take the activities data frame and replace the NA values with the mean values for the time slot that we have in dailyActivity and create a new data fram called activitiesNARM.